neuromusic/neuromusic.github.io/_posts/2014-08-18-elseviers-openaccess-policy-malice-or-value-add.md

 * * *

-* If you are an IP lawyer, feel free to correct me on any of this.
+*n.b.* If you are an IP lawyer, feel free to correct me on any of this.

 &nbsp;